SBM Orchestration Guide → Orchestration Procedures → Using Data Mapping → Creating Private Simple or Library Type Working Data

 Library type working data is provided by the WSDL files that are imported into an orchestration workflow.
 For example, the "auth" library type is a private complex type that contains the userId, password, hostname, and loginAsUserId parameters supplied by the SBM Web service.
 For more information about the "auth" data element (argument), refer to the SBM Web Services Developer's Guide.

 In the following exercise, you will create a private simple working data element (PrivateSimple) and a library type data element (LibraryType).

 To create a private simple working data element and a library type working data element:

 The WorkingData step input should be visible under the name of the orchestration workflow (DataMappingOrchWF) in the Working data column.
 (If it is not, click a blank area in the orchestration workflow editor.)

-A new data element (DataElement) is added under the WorkingData step input.
+A new data element (Boolean or Integer) is added under the WorkingData step input.

-A new data element (DataElement) is added under PrivateSimple.
+A new data element (Auth or Credentials) is added under PrivateSimple.

 Copyright © 2007–2019 Micro Focus or one of its affiliates.
 All rights reserved.